stenglein-lab/tick_surveillance/Pipeline_instructions.md

 Will create a file named `Run_XYZ_sequencing_report.xlsx`

-### Surveillance Report
+## Surveillance Report

-The pipeline outputs a surveillance report table in Microsoft Excel format that is named `<output_prefix>_sequencing_report.xlsx`.
+The pipeline outputs a surveillance report in Microsoft Excel format that is named `<output_prefix>_sequencing_report.xlsx`.

 This first tab of this spreadsheet contains the main surveillance report table with positive/negative calls.
 Other tabs contrain additional information, such as the number of reads assigned to each surveillance target, a copy of the input metadata, detailed information about specific reference sequence assignments, etc.

-#### Surveillance_targets
+### Surveillance targets

 Surveillance targets are defined in [the surveillance_columns file](./refseq/surveillance_columns.txt).
 Each surveillance target corresponds to a column in the main surveillance report table.

-It is possible to add or remove surveillance targets (columns in the surveillance table) by adding or removing them from this file.

 This is a 2-column tab-delimited file.
 The first column contains the names of the columns that will form the surveillance report table.
 The second column contains optional default text for thiis column.

-To add, remove columns from the surveillance report table, add or remove lines from this file.
-Columns can also be reordered by reordering lines in this file.

-#### Data in surveillance report

-The values in the surveillance report come from two possible sources:

-1. **Metadata**.
-Metadata values will be populated from the input [metadata spreadsheet](#Metadata_file).

-2. **Read counts from the sequence data and associated positive/negative calls.**  Read counts are populated using amplicon sequence variant (ASV) counts output from dada2, and mapping of reference sequences to surveillance targets, as described in the following sections.
+It is possible to add or remove surveillance targets (columns in the surveillance table) by adding or removing them from this file.
+The path to a custom surveillance columns file can be specified using the `--surveillance_columns` parameter.

-## Reference sequences
+### Reference sequences

 Reference sequences are sequences that are expected to be observed.
 Observed sequences that are sufficiently similar to a reference sequences will be assigned to that reference sequence.

-### To add a new reference sequence

 Reference sequence are defined in the [targets.tsv](./refseq/targets.tsv) file.
 This tab-delimited file contains the following columns: